-This breed was recognized by the American Kennel Club in 1935 and was designated as the state dog of Alaska in 2010.
+This breed was recognized by the American Kennel Club in 1935 as part of the working dog breeds and was later designated as the state dog of Alaska in 2010.

 Further attributes go to this breed for their contributions on polar expeditions.
 AND, I'm not finished yet, they also received recognition during WW II, during which time they assisted with search and rescue efforts as well as transportation.

 When you first see an Alaskan Malamute dog, you'll quite likely recognize some typical Nordic dog features, such as his well-muscled and powerful appearance, lavishly abundant coat flowing through to a thick curled tail, and a large head with prominent muzzle.

 Some think this latter feature conveys a wolf-like similarity, but on closer inspection, most think the Mal has a softer more affectionate expression.

 In other respects, the Mal looks like just what you would expect in a dog that had to do such rugged work - very solid!
 He's also a very handsome and quite large canine.
 Here are the physical stats:

 Height of Alaskan Malamute dogs ranges from 22 to 26 inches.